shubham1559/The-Campus-Judge/docs/assignment_helper.md

 ```
 scripts folder cantains some useful code snnippets to convert description files to pdf documents.
 A sample desc.md file is given for all problems in their respective folders.

  `bash` is a bash script file; running this will generate pdf files for all the problems and for the assignment from desc.md files.
 To use it `cd path/to/sources/directory` and  `sh bash`. bash file uses pandoc and xelatex to generate pdf files. these two must be installed.
-On windows you can use
 You may want to change your assignment name and authors name; to do that
  change this in template.latex file.
 ```
  \fancyhead[CO,CE]{The assignment name}